How Far Should You Live From Your Family?

 Devoting time and energy to the situation could be more trouble than it’s worth.
 Dr. Ranger also notes, “It is difficult to try to cultivate a healthy relationship with people who are more focused on themselves than they are on the relationship.
 In that case, it might be detrimental to your mental health to live near them.”

-However I also understand that not living in the same city or state means my family will miss out on important milestones.
-They won’t be able to witness their grandchildren growing up, or celebrate a job promotion I’d got, etc.
+However, I also understand that not living in the same city or state means my family will miss out on important milestones.
+For example, they won’t be able to witness their grandchildren growing up, celebrate a job promotion I’d got, etc.

 My family and I see each other when we can, and we enjoy the time we spend together, but we’ve developed boundaries that allow us to also enjoy life on our own.
 Choosing to live close to family or not is a personal decision, but understanding the advantages and disadvantages before settling down can help everyone bring a little more balance to their personal situations.